solidi/learning-notes/interviews/career-tips.md

 - My family, motorcycle and plastic modeling.

 ## FINAL CAREER TIP
+- Chasing humanities - software is about people.
 - Ask for feedback; learn from others.

 ## Resources